oameye/GraphCombinations.jl/.github/pull_request_template.md

 ## Checklist

-Thank you for contributing to `GraphCombinatorics.jl`!
+Thank you for contributing to `GraphCombinations.jl`!
 Please make sure you have finished the following tasks before finishing the PR.

 - [ ] Appropriate tests were added and tested locally by running: `make test`.
 - [ ] Any code changes should be `julia` formatted by running: `make format`.